DailysDailyNews/jS-Node/README.md

 Notes: All of my notes have not came from any Book.
 The true malcious codes, I will never place.
 Ill be using them instead haha

+Note: I am a grey hat, dont knock the good or bad.
+I need both yal to make money either on securing/repairing or testing.
+I am not on BS just Bug Hunting, and for some reason always in something lol